 - Store layout and product display

-Shrinkage is what you have when your store has fewer inventory items than are listed in your records.
-Main causes of inventory shrinkage include shoplifting, employee theft, administrative errors, vendor fraud, and product damage.
+Shrinkage is when a store has fewer inventory items than are listed in its records.
+Causes of inventory shrinkage include shoplifting, employee theft, administrative errors, vendor fraud, and product damage.

-Noticing shrinkage on time means you can reconcile your records and order new inventory quickly, instead of having an unexpected stockout.
+Noticing shrinkage on time means you can correct records and order new inventory quickly, instead of being forced to display out-of-stock notices.
 It also gives you an opportunity to investigate and solve the causes of shrinkage.

 11 inventory audit procedures